MathildeLemee/hubot-twitter/README.md

     % export HUBOT_TWITTER_TOKEN="token"
     % export HUBOT_TWITTER_TOKEN_SECRET="secret"

-Then you will need to set the HTTP endpoint on Twilio to point to your server and make sure the request type is set to `GET`.
+Then you will need to set the HTTP endpoint on Twitter to point to your server and make sure the request type is set to `GET`.

 ## Contribute